benignware/wp-bootstrap-hooks/README.md

 ) );
 ```

-### TODO: Bootstrap 3
+### Bootstrap 3

-If you're still working with [Bootstrap 4](https://v4-alpha.getbootstrap.com/), you need to override at least some options.
+If you're still working with [Bootstrap 3](http://getbootstrap.com/docs/3.3/), you need to override at least some options.

 ```php
 // Bootstrap 3 Options